Mahmoud-Machlab/sign/README.md

  ![Alt text for your image](AndroidApp.png)

 SignLanguage is an Android app developed using the Kotlin language and Jetpack Compose.
 The primary aim of the app is to facilitate real-time communication, taking advantage of Firebase's real-time database capabilities.
 Additionally, the app interfaces with a web application for a seamless chat experience.
-The App is for Teaching purposes and the app is not an official app, so it is a basic app tht it will allow you to have a great start building a complete Chatting system that supports many great features.
+The App is for Teaching purposes and the app is not an official app, so it is a basic app that it will allow you to have a great start building a complete Chatting system that supports many great features.
 ---

 ## Connecting to Firebase: